unblinking/saltpack/specs/saltpack_encryption.md

 Encrypting the sender's long-term public key in step #3 allows Alice to stay anonymous to Mallory.
-If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral keys as her own in steps #3 and #9.
+If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral keypair as her own in steps #3 and #9.
 When the ephemeral key and the sender key are the same, clients may indicate that a message is "intentionally anonymous" as opposed to "from an unknown sender".